gradido/gradido_blockchain_connector/API.md

 ### Possible errors
 Errors have the format like in [Error Reporting](#error_reporting) at the begin of file shown.
-For this request this error message are possible:
+For this request this error messages are possible:

 - `parameter error`: one of the expected parameters wasn't set
 - `invalid group alias`: the group alias has an invalid format